Beside the Mountain

 Can I make my own pumpkin puree?

-Yes, you can make your own pumpkin puree from your whole pumpkin that you picked from the fall pumpkin patch!
+Yes, you can make your own pumpkin puree from your whole pumpkin that you picked from the pumpkin patch!

 To make your own homemade pumpkin puree: